 About Dr. LaRusso

-Dr. LaRusso is a professor of biochemistry and molecular biology and a professor of medicine at the Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
-As a practicing gastroenterologist at Mayo Clinic, he has interests in liver transplant and hepatobiliary diseases and in ensuring that his patients have access to the best care possible.
+Dr. LaRusso is a professor of biochemistry and molecular biology and a professor of medicine at Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
+Dr. LaRusso's research is closely intertwined with his patient care.
+He has published hundreds of articles about his research findings and conducts clinical studies to advance understanding about hepatobiliary diseases and new treatment options.
+As a practicing gastroenterologist at Mayo Clinic, Dr. LaRusso has interests in liver transplant and hepatobiliary diseases and in ensuring that his patients have access to the best care possible.